Build Introduction

 Let’s take a quick look at the runewords we will be using for this setup and explain the interactions that help this build work.

-For a complete overview of Season 10, its mechanics and theme, new leveling activities, and other changes coming with the Season of Chaos, please take a look at our comprehensive season hub here.
+For a complete overview of Season 13, its mechanics and theme, new leveling activities, and other changes coming with the Season of Reckoning, please take a look at our comprehensive season hub here.

 Obol Gambling

 A final point on acquiring gear is using your Obols to target farm specific slots instead of randomly spending them on random drops.
 Similar to Kadala in Diablo 3, you can use Obol vendors in town to try and get what you’re missing.
-With Patch 2.0 when a level 60 Character spends Obols, all gear from that vendor will be 750 item power, the highest non-Ancestral in the game, allowing you to fill out gear with the affixes or Legendary Aspects you need.
+When a level 70 Character spends Obols, all gear from that vendor will be 850 item power, the highest non-Ancestral in the game, allowing you to fill out gear with the affixes or Legendary Aspects you need.

 Check out our Obol Gambling Tool Guide HERE.